 SAIRLA Ghana National Learning Alliance

 Agricultural production and productivity needs to increase in order to enhance economic growth but environmental impacts and social conflicts need to be taken into account.
-The concept of sustainable agricultural intensification which takes account of these complexities is needed.
-The Sustainable Agricultural Intensification Research and Learning in Africa (SAIRLA) programme is achieving this through commissioned research and facilitating learning at many levels in selected African countries.
+The concept of sustainable agricultural intensification which considers these complexities is needed.
+The Sustainable Agricultural Intensification Research and Learning in Africa (SAIRLA) programme achieved this through commissioned research and facilitating learning at different levels in selected African countries.